AshkanKD/Lock-System/README.md

 # Demmy's Locking Resource

-`demmylock` is a door locking resource for [FiveM](https://fivem.net/), and is entirely useless without a `cfx-server` running and a `FiveM` client connected to that server.
+`Lock-System` is a door locking resource for [FiveM](https://fivem.net/), and is entirely useless without a `cfx-server` running and a `FiveM` client connected to that server.

 ## Assumptions